tonyx/SuaveMusicStore/README.md

 tested under Mac os X Sierra, Mono 4.6
 (you may have to slightly modify the script.sql and DB.fs files)

-Note 2: I didn't note, until now, that the official tutorial actually mentions the porting to PostgreSQL, providing specific versions of DB.fs and script.sql targeting PostgreSQL similar (but not identical) to the ones you can find here.
+Note 2: I didn't note, until now, that the official tutorial actually mentions the porting to PostgreSQL, providing specific versions of DB.fs and script.sql, shaped for PostgreSQL, that are similar (but not identical) to the ones you can find here.